NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Simethicone | 30 mg |

 Alginic acid and sodium alginate are natural products (polysaccharides) obtained from the cell walls of brown algae (Phaeophyceae).
-Algae are one of the oldest forms of life in the world, dating back to the Pre-Cambrian era and remaining unchanged since then.
-It is important to note that none of the types of algae that are used to produce alginate can be cultivated, but grow wild.
+Algae are one of the oldest forms of life in the world, dating back to the Pre-Cambrian era and have remained unchanged since then.
+It is important to note that none of the species of algae used to produce alginate can be cultivated, but are wild-growing.

-A characteristic property of alginate is that it turns into a gel in the acidic environment of gastric juice.
-The gel attaches to the stomach wall and thus creates an additional protective layer that protects the gastric mucosa.
+A characteristic property of alginate is that in the acidic environment of gastric juice it turns into a gel.
+The gel attaches to the stomach wall and thus builds an additional protective layer that protects the gastric mucosa.

 Calcium carbonate